DanielCiccC/DanielCiccC.github.io/FINM3407/notes/lecture12.md

 - The act of moving from style to style in the attempt to time aggregate style preference shifts.

 Predictive Models & Investment Strategies
--Necessity: Reliable predictive models are foundational for investment approaches.
+- Necessity: Reliable predictive models are foundational for investment approaches.
--Key Macroeconomic Factors:
+- Key Macroeconomic Factors:
 1. Default premium
 2. Term structure slope
 3. Aggregate dividend yield